2002 Elizabeth II 13 Coin Gold Proof Set Golden Jubilee

 This incredible 2002 thirteen coin set is the largest Gold Proof annual set that The Royal Mint has ever issued.

-The Queen's Golden Jubilee
+Celebrating the Golden Jubilee

 In 2002 Elizabeth II celebrated 50 years since becoming Queen.
 She ascended to the throne following the death of her father, King George VI in February 1952.
 Elizabeth is one of only three British monarchs to celebrate a golden jubilee, the others being George III and Queen Victoria.